SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04-HTCondor-Submitting.md

     sleep 20
     echo "Science complete!"

-To close nano, hold down Ctrl and press X. Press Y to save, and then Enter.
 Now, make the script executable.

     $ chmod +x short.sh

-This is not necessary for shell programs that you create and run locally.
+Making the script executable and the "shebang" line (`#!/bin/bash`) line at the top of the script are not necessary for running programs that are only run locally.
 However, _it is extremely important for jobs running on the grid_.
-As is the "shebang" line (`#!/bin/bash`) line at the top of the script.

 Since we used the tutorial command, all files are already in your workspace.
 Run the job locally when setting up a new job type -- it is good to test your job outside of HTCondor before submitting into the Open Science Grid.

     $ ./short.sh
     Start time: Mon Mar  6 00:08:06 CST 2017
     Job is running on node: training.osgconnect.net
     Job running as user: uid=46628(username) gid=46628(username) groups=46628(username),400(condor),401(ciconnect-staff),1000(users)
     Job is running in directory: /tmp/Test/tutorial-quickstart
     Working hard...
     Science complete!

 ## Job Description File

-So far, so good!
 Next we will create a simple (if verbose) HTCondor submit file.
-A submit file tells the grid software _how_ to run your workload, with what properties and arguments, and how to collect and return output to you.
+A submit file tells the HTCondor _how_ to run your workload, with what properties and arguments, and, optionally, how to return output to the submit host.

-    $ nano tutorial01.submit
+    $ cat tutorial01.submit

     # The UNIVERSE defines an execution environment.
 You will almost always use VANILLA.
     Universe = vanilla